 Learning how to make soy milk is fun and enriching and a lot easier than you might think.
 This preservative-free and additive-free homemade soy milk works great for drinking, culturing, or making tofu.

-- Strainer - Cheesecloth, like our fine-meshed Butter Muslin Cheesecloth, works fine, but we haven't found anything more convenient than these Organic Cotton Nut Milk Bags.
+- A Strainer - Cheesecloth, like our fine-meshedButter Muslin Cheesecloth, works great.
+But for utmost convenience, we recommend theseOrganic Cotton Nut Milk Bags.

 - ½ cup soybeans

 - 2-3 cups water for soaking

 - Sugar to taste (optional)